HE, Faculty and CPD

 - How do children learn about their world?

 Over the last five years we have designed and delivered courses for Education Studies, PGCE and Masters students from Universities and Higher Education centres all over the South West including University of Plymouth and University of Exeter.

-In 2015 we will be opening our new Land-based Learning Centre enabling us to offer a greater range of bespoke programs for students preparing for a career in Teaching, Youth Work or the Social Services.
+Our Land-based Learning Programmes enable us to offer a range of bespoke programs for students preparing for a career in Teaching, Youth Work or the Social Services.

 We believe it is time for change in the way we educate our children and young people.
 Are you ready to be part of that change?

 Growing Our Future – Values-Led Learning for a New Era

 This is a transformational programme designed to empower and inspire students to become part of the growing wave of ethically sound, courageous and committed leaders.
 There is an urgent need for our teachers of the future at every level to understand their role as leaders and connect to the values which drew them into the profession in the first place, finding their authentic voice and powerfully influence our children’s collective future.